Last Updated on

 We approach the first lion who my guide has determined is ready for his close-up and he takes my walking stick, steps behind the lounging lion’s back and places the end of it gently but firmly between his front leg and torso.
 This is apparently some sort of coded message to the lion that I’m not lunch.

 The guide indicates that I should crouch down behind the lion and pet it as the photographer lines up the shot.
-I pray that the lion has properly de-coded the message and crouch as instructed but am not sold on the petting part.
+I pray that the lion has properly de-coded the stick message and crouch as instructed.
+However, I am still not sold on the petting part.

 He brusquely pats the lion to show me that it’s OK and I follow suit (though with less vigor).
 I realize the photographer has started shooting so I make a concentrated effort to smile and try to enjoy this…no one wants to buy photographs of themselves looking terrified.